 3. The color on my monitor doesn’t match the furniture I received

 This can be a very expensive problem to run into after receiving brand new furniture.
-Unfortunately monitor settings will vary between computers within the same organization and the chance you see the same color on another computer are unlikely.
+Unfortunately, monitor settings will vary between computers within the same organization and the chance you see the same color on another computer is unlikely.
 Depending on the type of lighting in the space, the color could appear slightly different as well.

 4. The furniture arrived and it’s on the back of a semi truck, now what?

-While many ecommerce retailers are now offering free shipping on large items, it’s most likely a very basic shipping to a loading dock or back of the semi truck.
+While many e-commerce retailers are now offering free shipping on large items, it’s most likely very basic shipping to a loading dock or back of the semi-truck.
 If a sofa was ordered, or a large quantity of smaller chairs, chances are that the order will be coming on a semi.
 If the location doesn’t have a loading dock (raised platform where a semi back into and unload) the customer will be required to pull the items from the truck and bring them into the building.

-Solution: While this requires a extra effort on the customers end, the cost savings are generally worth it.
+While this requires an extra effort on the customer’s end, the cost savings are generally worth it.
 Depending on the retailer, an appointment for delivery could be included with your shipment at no charge.
 This will provide an opportunity to have extra help on hand or to bring a small dolly to assist moving the furniture.
-There is also a good chance that additional services can be purchased, such as a liftgate (platform that allows the items to be lowered to the ground) or inside delivery.
+There is also a good chance that additional services can be purchased, such as a liftgate (the platform that allows the items to be lowered to the ground) or inside delivery.
 Learn more about free shipping and additional services in our Truth About Office Furniture on Office Furniture post.

-Tip: Because most retailers work with LTL freight companies, the truck will only have one person at delivery (the driver) to bring the items inside.
-This means that they will only bring items inside the threshold of the 1st floor entryway.
+Pro Tip: Because most retailers work with LTL freight companies, the truck will only have one person at delivery (the driver) to bring the items inside.
+This means that they will only bring items inside the threshold of the 1st-floor entryway.
 If the door is too narrow or there are steps they will not be able to bring the items inside.
 If items need to be brought further into the building it will require a specialty carrier that charge upwards of $500-$1000 for single piece shipments.
 These types of shipments will have to pass through multiple carriers before arriving at the last mile carrier.
 Specialty services generally delay deliveries up to four weeks and increase the likelihood of damage once the furniture arrives.
-BTOD does not offer these type of services.

 5. I don’t like the furniture and want to return it